Internal Communications Best Practices – Tips from the Experts

 Rachel Harrison, Octavia

-Regular calls to team managers combined with an online tool that colleagues trust and use in two-way communications.
+Regular calls to team managers and an online tool that colleagues trust and use in two-way communications.

-Being clear and consistent is also an internal communications best practice that is very important according to the experts.
+Being clear and consistent is also an internal communications best practice that is essential, according to the experts.

 Sam Boniface, NHBC